 Frequently Asked Questions

 In this pandemic time, we are working hard to balance the need for physical safety and health with the need to be in worship and in community.
-So, when it is possible to worship at FLPC, worshipers are required to register in advance to ensure that we can keep a safe distance between those in the sanctuary.
+While we no long require masks for those fully vaccinated, worshipers are required to register in advance to ensure that we can keep a safe distance between those in the sanctuary.
 We ask that those not fully vaccinated to wear a mask and we encourage anyone to wear a mask who feels they need to do so to feel safe.
 We ask parents to decide for their children if they want them to wear a mask if the child is not fully vaccinated.
 Register by calling the church office or through the weekly registration email.
-Worshipers will be required to wear a mask, and congregational singing will not be allowed until health experts determine that we can do so without putting our collective health at risk.
-When you register to attend worship, you will be emailed an agreement that spells out the details of what you can expect from us and what we expect from you.
 Worship is at 10 am and is live streamed each Sunday.
 Nursery will be available for those who register to worship in person.
 As before, our congregation remains a traditional but relaxed congregation.
 People attend worship in everything from jeans to suits.
 You can expect traditional worship, an expectation of God’s grace, and a warm welcome!

 Worship is at 10:00 am, and Ushers will be seating individuals and groups to ensure a safe distance between worshipers.
 Please arrive in time to allow the ushers to seat you.
 There will be a nursery available for children 5 years and under during worship.
 The nursery staff will give parents a beeper so that they can contact you if necessary, should your child need you during worship.

 We are a place that values your presence more than we judge what you are wearing!
 It is more important that you come, than how you are dressed!
 However, the majority of Forest Lake worshippers are dressed in a way that might be described as nice casual.
 Men come in everything from suits to jeans.
 Women wear slacks or skirts/dresses.